carbonfive/kablammo-strategy/README.md

 ## Tips

-To help you get started, there are example strategies provided for agressive, defensive, and hybrid robots in the gem's code base.
+To help you get started, there are example strategies provided for aggressive, defensive, and hybrid robots in the gem's code base.

 In addition, `base.rb` contains a DSL that implements some of the more complicated logic for locating enemies, avoiding walls, and calculating firing solutions.
 The sample strategies utilize this DSL, but you are free to roll your own, so long as it emits one of the approved returns for the `on_turn` handler.